 You can use Snyk to scan for vulnerabilities either locally via our CLI App, or through our GitHub, BitBucket, GitLab or PaaS and Serverless integrations.
 You can find an up-to-date list of integrations here.

-We do not access or store any knowledge about your source code, but rather we only access and read your project's manifest files (see full list here) to build a dependency tree that we can use to query against our database of active vulnerabilities.
+We do not access or store any knowledge about your source code (with the exception of reachability analysis, see here), but rather we only access and read your project's manifest files (see full list here) to build a dependency tree that we can use to query against our database of active vulnerabilities.
 We also read Dockerfiles to detect base image vulnerabilities.

 When integrating to a container registry, Snyk pulls the image and detects packages and binaries.
 This is done to find security vulnerabilities in your container image against the Snyk Vulnerability Database, and to return those security results.